Itheum/architecture-diagrams/whitepaper.md

 ## MYDA staking opportunities
 Itheum will have multiple opportunities for staking, this is to ensure we incentive lonr term holders who will in turn ensure that the Itheum network has price stability, high participation, and security for key featurs that we intend to role out in fute; liek our decentralised key pools (to power the Data Vault) and privacy preservig compute and regianl decentralsied hub layers which may interface with decentralsied node operators to operate.
 Data Coaltions DAOs will allow for people to stake MYDA against them to show support for their data trading missions.
 Itheum will also have a internal, geneakp urpose staking pool called "Community Staking Pool".
 Data Coaltion DAO stakers earn a feww from teades that happen via that Data Coaltion and stakers in the "Community Staking Pool" will earn a share of the marketplace fee (see section above on Distrubution of Trading Fees & Communnity Fee Sharing )

+## Use of Funds
+Development : 45%
+build the Itheum platform and perform blockchain-related upgrades to the tech stack, including team recruiting, infrastructure, and development grants.

+Marketing : 21%
+Reserved for Marketing activities and including continuous promotion and education of the Itheum platform.
+It will be used for various activities (ads, events, promotions, etc.) to help Itheum attract active users to the platform.

+Operations, Compliance, Legal and Security: 8% Runnning of the core platform and reserve for Legal and Security Audits or to cope with unexpected and administrative topics that might come up.

+Ecosystem: 24%
+Fiat for Liqudity * used for other immediate expenses post launch (CEX listing, legal, compliance, tax, consultants, extra post sale liquidity etc)

 # Usage, Utility & Fraud <a name="intro-2"></a>